 Which Annual Event Started Out As A Wedding Reception?

-The event was so much fun and so well received by the citizens of Munich that the next year they threw an even longer party.
+The event was so much fun and so well received by the citizens of Munich that the next year they threw an even bigger party.
 Once you establish a tradition that involves good food and beer, horse races, and a welcome break from work, it tends to stick.
-Ever since Germans (and many happy tourists) have enjoyed the continuation of a rocking 19th century wedding reception.
+Ever since then, Germans (and many happy tourists) have enjoyed the continuation of a rocking 19th century wedding reception.